 The requirements for the Associates of Arts (AA) and the Associates of Science (AS) degrees reflect Wesleyan's commitment to the liberal arts.
-All students seeking these degrees will explore a diversity of course offerings intended to provide breadth while also allowing the student great opportunity to organize their elective studies around their fields of immediate interest.
+All students seeking these degrees will explore a diversity of course offerings intended to provide breadth while also allowing the student a great opportunity to organize their elective studies around their fields of immediate interest.

-The AA degree prepares student to enter fields which require more coursework than a high school diploma alone, and serves as a stepping stone to bachelor's programs.
-The Wesleyan AA requires that students take extra credit hours in History, Philosophy, Modern Language, or Religion establishing a curriculum which will broaden the students coursework over more disciplines.
+The AA degree prepares students to enter fields which require more coursework than a high school diploma alone, and serves as a stepping stone to bachelor's programs.
+The Wesleyan AA requires that students take extra credit hours in History, Philosophy, Modern Language, or Religion establishing a curriculum which will broaden the student's coursework over more disciplines.

-Associates of Arts 60 semester credit hours
+Associates of Arts

-Computer Literacy 1 hour

 General Education Art, Music, or Theatre 3 hours

 General Education History or 9 hours

 General Education Modern Language or (3 hours must come

 General Education Philosophy or from History and 3

 General Education Religion hours must come from

 Religion)

 General Education Literature 3 hours

 General Education Mathematics 3 hours

 General Education Natural Science 3 hours

 General Education Social Science 3 hours

 Writing Workshop I 3 hours

 Writing Workshop II 3 hours

-Elective courses 29 hours
+Elective courses 30 hours

-The AS degree prepares students to enter fields which require more coursework than a high school diploma alone, and serves as a stepping stone to bachelor's programs.
+The AS degree prepares students to enter fields which require more coursework than a high school diploma alone, and serves as a steppingstone to bachelor's programs.
 The Wesleyan AS requires that students take extra hours in Mathematics and the Natural Science, establishing curriculum which will narrow the student's coursework and improve their technical competence in math and science.

-Associate of Science 60 semester credit hours
+Associate of Science

-Computer Literacy 1 hour

 General Education Art, Music, or Theatre 3 hours

 General Education History 3 hours

 General Education Literature 3 hours

 General Education Mathematics 3 hours

 General Education Natural Science (must include a lab course) 7 hours

 General Education Religion 3 hours

 General Education Social Science 3 hours

 Writing Workshop I 3 hours

 Writing Workshop II 3 hours

-Elective courses 28 hours
+Elective courses 29 hours